mlizandier/url-shortener/README.md

         TIMESTAMP updated_at
     }
 ```
-- Another evolution can be to store per clicks data.
+- Another evolution can be to store per-click data.
 In a new table we could store the timestamp, the referrer, IP etc.
+    - the dashboard could be enhanced with new data, IP country origin, time where it was clicked the most etc
 ```mermaid
 erDiagram
     short_url ||--|| analytics : ""